pgbouncer/pgbouncer/doc/config.md

 the memory footprint of PgBouncer itself, because it now needs to keep track of query strings.

-The impact on PgBouncer its memory usage is not that big though:
+The impact on PgBouncer memory usage is not that big though:
 - Each unique query is stored once in a global query cache.
 - Each client connection keeps a buffer that it uses to rewrite packets.
 This will be at most 4 times the size of `pkt_buf`.
 This limit will often not be